Outbreak-analysis/Datsid/README.md

 Structure
 ========
  * `data` folder contains the `.csv` files containing the epidemiological data that populates the database.
 Note there are also Excel spreadsheets that were used to generate the `csv` files using a macro in `__convert_to_csv.xlsm`.
 The spreadsheet `__table_epievent_template.xlsx` provides a template for importing (and manipulating) new data.
-The format for `csv` files is without headers and as many columns as there are in the `table_epievent` table (discarding the first column which consists of unique IDs).
+The `csv` files should not have headers.
+There should be one column corresponding to each column in the SQL table (except for the first column which consists of unique IDs).
  * `tables` folder specifying the SQL tables.

 See the `documentation` folder for the database diagram.